emmanuelsteven/heli-hire-captsone-frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank:
+We would like to thank:
 - Hats off of [Murat Korkmaz](https://www.behance.net/muratk) for a beautiful, efficient, and accessible user interface [Design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign).
+- Microverse for the awesome challenge

 <p align="right">(<a href="#readme-top">back to top</a>)</p>